Ram-Sl/elebitsDSAutoSplit/README.md

 This is designed for 7 splits (One for each world).
 It will start when you load the game.

-It should finish when the screen turns black for the credits, but deosn't currently work.
+It should finish when the screen turns black for the credits, but doesn't currently work.